top of page

 With some pre-war history obtained and a little wartime knowledge gained, the next questions to be answered were...
 What happened to Frank?
 Did he survive the war?
 Was he killed in action, or did he live to a ripe old age?
 Did he ever return to Deddington?

 So returned to Google with a different type of search.
 It's morbid, but it's far easier to find people who were killed, than survived.
-So the search begins with Frank's name and KIA, Missing, etc. He soon shows up as buried in Cowley SS Mary and John Churchyard in Oxford.
+So, the search begins with Frank's name and KIA, Missing, etc. He soon shows up as buried in Cowley St. Mary and St. John Churchyard in Oxford.
 At this point my jaw dropped!
 I lived about 20 houses up, on the same road for about 8 years of my life!
 I had no idea that there were even commonwealth war graves there.
-It was always a very unkempt cemetery; trees and shrubs grew wild, rubbish was strewn and many unsavoury characters would loiter.
+It was always a very unkempt cemetery; trees and shrubs grew wild; rubbish was strewn, and many unsavoury characters would loiter.

 Upon visiting recently to see Frank's grave and pay some respect to this man to whom I feel some sort of weird attachment, I discovered the churchyard is now being maintained and cleaned.
-However I fear damage had already been done.
-It looks very beaten, many old stones stick out at obscure angles and it has a very harsh appearance.
+However, I fear damage had already been done.
+It looks very beaten; many old stones stick out at obscure angles, and it has a very harsh appearance.
 Frank's grave was easy enough to find and to my delight many squirrels keep him company.
 His grave is a fairly clean one.
 We have seen some in the past that are filthy.
-As much as the WGC try and keep all the graves clean, some seem to get overlooked, including some important Victoria Cross winners that myself and friends have gone and cleaned carefully ourselves.
+As much as the WGC (War Graves Commission) try and keep all the graves clean, some seem to get overlooked, including some important Victoria Cross winners that friends and I have gone and cleaned carefully ourselves.
 Hot water, a soft brush, some time and care can work wonders on the gravestone of someone who served for King and country and died going above and beyond.
-We checked the door to the church hoping that there maybe a plaque, or memorial or something inside that bore Frank's name also.
-Sadly the door was locked.
+We checked the door to the church hoping that there may be a plaque, or memorial or something inside that bore Frank's name also.
+Sadly, the door was locked.
 I will return soon enough and pay my respect to Frank and hopefully the door will be open.

 There is another aspect to Frank's story that has taken on a life of its own.
 In November 2015 I contacted a local historian, Rob Forsyth, who studies and writes his own website based on Deddington.
 I asked him about Frank, and if he knew anything about him being the local butcher.

 I then discovered that the 2nd Canadian Pioneers war diaries are online.
 In the hope that he may have been mentioned I read the entire thing.
 Sadly he doesn't even get a vague comment like one man dying, or the loss of one soldier.
 Nothing... he got missed out again!
-I began to wonder how unlucky he is.
+I began to wonder how unlucky he might have been.

-A broad overview can be seen from all the historical information that Rob has gathered which I have added to with new information relevant from my perspective.
+A broad overview can be seen from all the historical information that Rob has gathered, to which I have added new relevant (from my perspective) information.

-* 1885 21st January - Frank was born, the youngest of 4 children.
-His mother and father were William and Sophie (nee Hirons) Jarrett and they were Presbyterian so Frank was not Christened.
+* 1885 21st January - Frank was born, the youngest of four children.
+His mother and father were William and Sophie (nee Hirons) Jarrett, and they were Presbyterian, so Frank was not Christened.
 Rob checked and there is no record of him ever having been Christened.

 * 1891 Census - The family is listed as living on Philcock Street, Deddington with relatives living on Grove Lane.
 At this time Frank was only 6, Arthur his brother is 10, Alice and Clara his sisters are 14 and 15.
 Clara is listed as being an apprentice to a dressmaker.